Here's Why Federated Hermes (FHI) is a Strong Momentum Stock

 Momentum investors should take note of this Finance stock.
 FHI has a Momentum Style Score of B, and shares are up 1% over the past four weeks.

-For fiscal 2024, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.19 to $3.64 per share.
-FHI boasts an average earnings surprise of 6.5%.
+Five analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.19 to $3.64 per share.
+FHI also boasts an average earnings surprise of 6.5%.

 With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, FHI should be on investors' short list.